Stevie Wonder, Pharrell Williams head line-up at Montreux Jazz

 "Hard rock brought them together," Jaton said of the unusual double bill.

-"The digitising is nearly done.
-The archives were recognised by UNESCO last year as part of the world's cultural heritage," Jaton said.
+"The digitizing is nearly done.
+The archives were recognized by UNESCO last year as part of the world's cultural heritage," Jaton said.
 "We have the same spirit and way of doing things, but of course we miss Claude."

 (Reporting by Stephanie Nebehay; Editing by Angus MacSwan)